Silicon Valley Cardiology

 Who is a candidate for AF Ablation?

 A consultation with one of our physicians is important to determine the best treatment for your atrial fibrillation.
 The right answer is not always ablation and sometimes we may recommend medication or other treatments.
 We will determine if you are a candidate for ablation by determining its impact on your quality of life, the effect of AF on your heart by reviewing your echocardiogram, and your goals, be they to be rid of symptoms or medications.
-We will also determine whether there are additional cardiac factors such as mitral valve disease influencing the best course of action for you.
+We will also determine whether there are additional cardiac factors such as mitral valve disease or weakening of your heart’s pumping function that influence the best course of action for you.
 We have learned through our research that the shorter the duration of AF since diagnosis, the higher the chance for success with ablation.
 For some patients ablation will not be appropriate.
 We will always determine your best therapy options and discuss them with you.

 2003 to today-Evolution of AF Ablation

 Since our first AF ablation in 2003 this procedure has evolved dramatically.
 Our motivation to refine this procedure has and always will be about making this the safest and most effective procedure for our patients.
-We have now published a number of scientific articles in peer-reviewed medical journals to share what we have learned with the other electrophysiologists who do AF Ablations to help everyone do these procedures safer and better.
+We have now published many scientific articles in peer-reviewed medical journals to share what we have learned with the other electrophysiologists who do AF Ablations to help everyone do these procedures safer and more effectively.
 The following paragraphs outline the critical elements behind the success of our program.

 Technology We continually evaluate new ablation techniques and technologies and work closely with industry to bring the best technologies to the bedside.
-We have been at the forefront of many new technologies such as irrigated tip catheter ablation and force sensing catheters, as well as the use of a radiofrequency needle to help enter the left atrium, which have improved AF ablation safety and efficacy.
+We have been at the forefront of many new technologies such as irrigated tip catheter ablation and force sensing catheters, as well as the use of a radiofrequency wire rather than a sharp needle to enter the left atrium, which have improved AF ablation safety and efficacy.
 We have also pioneered the use of less intense anticoagulation during the ablation which lowers bleeding complications as well as the use of the new blood thinners dabigatran (Pradaxa), rivaroxaban (Xarelto), apixaban (Eliquis) and edoxaban (Savaysa) following ablation.
 With the advent of these newer drugs, we have modified our procedures to fit with this new therapy.
-We have carefully evaluated and rejected other new technologies such as cryoablation, magnetic or robotic surgery, and the Topera rotor mapping system, which we feel only drive up the costs of AF ablation, can increase procedure time dramatically, and don’t benefit patients with regard to a better outcome or a safer ablation.
-These new technologies are often are used by hospitals and physicians with poorer ablation outcomes in marketing/advertisement campaigns to recruit AF patients, including some large academic centers.
+We have carefully evaluated and rejected other new technologies such as cryoablation, magnetic or robotic surgery, as well as the Topera rotor mapping system, which we feel only drive up the costs of AF ablation, can increase procedure time dramatically for some of these technologies, and increase complications, all without benefiting patients with a better outcome or a safer ablation.
 Recent studies confirm that these technologies are not superior to the use of radiofrequency ablation used by experienced physicians, and lead to longer procedure times and higher fluoroscopy radiation doses.
+We have partnered with our surgeons to also offer hybrid ablation as a strategy to cure atrial fibrillation in those few patients in whom prior ablations have not eliminated the arrhythmia.
 If a technology is not going to help you, our patient, we are not going to use it.

 What can you expect?
-For the past year of 2015, our physicians have cured patients with paroxysmal (intermittent and self terminating) AF with a single procedure in 84% of the procedures, and for those with persistent AF, 81% of the procedures were successful.
-If a second procedure is needed, more than 9 out of 10 of the patients were cured and off medications.
+In long term follow up of patients treated through the end of 2015, our physicians have cured patients with paroxysmal (intermittent and self terminating) AF with a single procedure in 84% of the procedures, and for those with persistent AF, 81% of the procedures were successful.
+If a second procedure is needed, more than 90% of patients were cured and off medications.
+Our short term analysis suggests that since 2015, the long term results will be even better due to our shared experiences and the advent of newer technologies.
+In the past three years, utilizing contact force catheters, we have moved the single procedure success rate to 90% for patients with paroxysmal atrial fibrillation.

 Research and Patient Follow-Up We have dedicated significant resources to our AF research and follow-up program.
-A large portion of these resources have been paid for by the physicians of Silicon Valley Cardiology.
-We believe in giving back some of the compensation we receive for doing these procedures to make AF ablation better for our patients in the future.
-This includes tracking every AF ablation we have done since 2003.
+This includes tracking all AF ablations we have done since 2003.
 We are not only interested in your immediate safety and outcome after an AF ablation, but also how you do over the years.
 Our goal is to give you a life-time free of AF.
 Knowing what has worked well for patients in the past helps guide how we do things in the future.
 We have published many of these findings to help other electrophysiologists understand the long-term outcomes of AF ablations.

 Support Staff/Nurses All of our staff and nurses are just as committed to helping you as we are.
 They will support you with guidance and review of instructions both before and after the ablation.
 They have been through this process many times and can answer just about any question for you.
 Very few nurses have this level of experience with AF Ablation.
 We also invite you to read our summary of what you can expect for Your ablation procedure.